-A micro-credential must be approved by the Divisional Academic Board before being submitted to the Board of Undergraduate Studies or Board of Graduate Studies for final approval.
+A micro-credential must be approved by the Sciences Academic Board before being submitted to the Board of Undergraduate Studies or Board of Graduate Studies for final approval.
 Prior to this, consultation with other relevant University of Otago stakeholders should take place.

 A micro-credential must be evaluated each time it is offered using a range of evidence that includes some form of student evaluation.
+Any micro-credential offered for less than three years should be subject to the quality assurance process.

-A micro-credential will be approved for a period of three years before being subject to a Microcredentials Review that will include: a brief description of the main highlights, successes, problems and challenges involved in teaching the micro-credential; an assessment of the quality of the micro-credential informed in part by student feedback; analysis of the number of enrolments; and a recommendation on continuance.
+A micro-credential will be approved for a period of three years before being subject to a Micro-credentials Review that will include: a brief description of the main highlights, successes, problems and challenges involved in teaching the micro-credential; an assessment of the quality of the micro-credential informed in part by student feedback; analysis of the number of enrolments; and a recommendation on continuance.
 A Micro-credentials Review report should be no more than three pages and should be supported by the relevant divisional board before the recommendation on continuance is considered by the Board of Undergraduate Studies or Board of Graduate Studies.